 - Koshinetsu (northeast of Chubu)

-Those were the 8 Regions of Japan.
-Hope you like it, and don't forget to share.
+These were the 8 Regions of Japan.
+I hope you enjoyed it, and don’t forget to share.
 Below we will leave another map so you can understand more about the geography of Japan.